pantheon-systems/documentation/source/_docs/traffic-limits.md

 {% include("content/traffic-dl.html")%}

 ### What is a traffic spike?
 A traffic spike is a pattern of traffic that exceeds the site plan limit and lasts in duration up to the limit defined by plan's Overage Protection, if applicable.
+For details, see [Pricing Comparison](https://pantheon.io/plans/pricing-comparison){.external}.

 ### How will Pantheon reach out to me if my site has an overage?
 For sites on the Basic plan, overages are charged at the end of the month.